 Welcome to ‘leadership in conversation’ – an occasional series where Angela Driver, CEO Tasmanian Leaders sits down with participants in our programs to talk about their experience thus far, their insights and learnings, and their aspirations for their future leadership practice.

-In conversation with Bronwyn Tilbury – Current TLP 2024 participant
+In conversation with Bronwyn Tilbury GTLP – TLP 2024 Graduate

-Recently, Angela Driver took time out for an in-depth conversation with current TLP participant Bronwyn Tilbury, Director, Community Services Development at the Tasmanian Council of Social Services (TasCOSS).
-Their discussion offered the opportunity to explore what inspired Bronwyn to apply for the program, what has made the biggest impact (so far), and at this mid-point stage in her journey, what insights she has to share with those keen to find out more.
+In mid-2024, Angela Driver and Bronwyn Tilbury, Industry & Impact Lead at the Tasmanian Council of Social Services (TasCOSS) took time out for an in-depth conversation about Bronwyn’s experience as a TLP 2024 participant.
+Their discussion offered the opportunity to explore what inspired Bronwyn to apply for the program, what made the biggest impact (so far), and at the mid-point stage in her journey, what insights she had to share with those keen to find out more.

 I moved back to Tasmania 3 years ago and began working locally 1 year ago in the community services industry with TasCOSS.
 When I heard about TLP, I thought it would be a wonderful opportunity to expand my networks, not only in the industry I work in, but across the State.
 The contacts I’ve made through taking part in TLP 18 have been so useful, both with my fellow participants, but also with the various facilitators and presenters and alumni too.